maxence-drouhin/sportstracks/README.md

 php bin/php/ezpgenerateautoloads.php -o

-Then create content article with object 61 (Todo: this id should not be hardcoded in override.ini, use class identifier instead)
+Then create content article with object id 61 (Todo: this id should not be hardcoded in override.ini, use class identifier instead)